-- Your application “Program Status” menu reads as “Materials Received > Verifying” for the PA programs to which you submitted.
+- Your application Status Menu reads as “Materials Received > Verifying” for the PA programs to which you submitted.

 Q: My application is “complete.”
 What happens next?

 A: Your application is placed in line to be reviewed by our verification staff and have your GPA calculated.
 Applications are reviewed on a first-come, first-served basis by your complete date.
 Please note that during our busiest season, it may take up to FOUR WEEKS for your application to be reviewed from the date it becomes complete.
 The average turnaround time is two and a half weeks.
 You will receive an email notification when your application has been verified.
 If it has been less than four weeks since your application became complete, please be patient and do NOT email customer service for this information.

 Q: Why hasn’t my application been mailed to my PA programs?

-A: Starting in 2014, CASPA stopped mailing applications.
+A: Starting in the 2014-2015 application cycle, CASPA stopped mailing applications.
 All applications are accessed online by your selected programs in real time, at their discretion.
 As a result, your application status will NOT read as “mailed” at any time during the application cycle.
 A status of “Verified” is the final status for your application, and at this point your application may be reviewed by your programs at any time.

 Q: How do I know my programs received my application?

 A: Once your application has been verified, its status is no longer tracked by CASPA.
 Any further inquiries regarding your application should be made directly to the schools to which you are applying.

 Q: When and how will I hear from my programs regarding admissions?

 A: CASPA is not part of the admissions process and school programs do not notify our service as to the admissions status of applicants.
 We advise contacting the school directly to determine the schedule of their admissions process and for updates on the status of your application.